-Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits: Time limit Amount of refund (1) Before or during the first week of the semester 100 percent of fee (2) During the second week of the semester 90 percent of rec (3) During the third week of the semester 70 percent of fee (4) During the fourth week of the semester of percent of fee (5) During the fifth week of the semester 30 percent of fee (6) During the sixth week of the semester 20 percent of fee Parking fee:
+Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Cashier's Office within the following time limits: ent Umis Amount of refund Time limit (1) Before or during the first week of the semester 100 percent of fee - the semester 90 percent of fee (3) During the second week of the semester.
+70 percent of fee (3) During the third week of the semester 50 percent of fee (4) During the fourth week of the semester.
+30 percent of fee (5) During the fifth week of the semester 20 percent of fee (6) During the sixth week of the semester Tests & Property Parking fee:

-Cost
+This schedule of refunds refers to calendar days, commencing on the date of the term when instruction begins: Nonreserved space per semester:

-This schedule of refunds refers to calendar days, commencing on the date of
+n Amount of refund

-le term when moduction deguis. i begins.
+Period 75 percent of fee

-Nonreserved space per semester:
+50 percent of fee

-Period Amount of refund
+25 percent of fee

-1-30 days 75 percent of fee
+61-90 days.
+None

-31-60 days 50 percent of fee 25 percent of fee
+91-end of term Tyone

-61-90 days 91-end of term None None
+The student applies for the parking refund at the security office in the Administration Building, bringing with him his parking decal.

 The late registration fee is not refundable.